adhyan-jain/Event-management-system/README.md

 Login Credentials
 The application comes with three pre-defined users:

-admin: password
+admin: password;
-user1: password1
+user1: password1;
-user2: password2
+user2: password2;
 You can use these credentials to log in and test the application.

 Technical Details